CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab2.md

 In this lab, you learned how to use Azure AI Foundry to upload your own data and interact with the ChatGPT model using that data.
 You configured the system to handle specific queries and deployed the model as a web app.
 Finally, you verified that interactions were captured in Cosmos DB, completing the lab successfully.

 ## You have successfully completed the lab

+By completing this lab, you gained hands-on experience with Azure AI Foundry to extend ChatGPT with your own data.
+You configured the system to respond to domain-specific queries, deployed the model as a web application, and validated that all interactions were successfully logged in Cosmos DB.
+This exercise demonstrated how to build, deploy, and monitor a customized AI-powered solution end-to-end.